This post contains affiliate links to Blick Art Materials, one of my favorite places to shop for art supplies. Thanks for your support!

 But What Will it Look Like?

-I enjoyed the surprise of not knowing the final result, but if you would rather plan it out, then you can use Illustrator blend modes such as Multiply for a representation of how it might turn out (but it will be a representation, won't be spot on!)
+I enjoyed the surprise of not knowing the final result, but if you would rather plan it out, then you can use Illustrator blend modes such as Multiply for a representation of how it might turn out (but it will be a representation, and not spot on! make sure you in CMYK color mode!)

 All Axidraw All the Time